TanStack/form/README.md

 import Text from 'react-form/lib/formInputs/text';
 import Select from 'react-form/lib/formInputs/select';
 ```

+This way you can avoid whole library to be included into your bundle.

 ## Annotated Demo Example
 This is an annotated example of the demo, demonstrating a majority of React-Form's features.